1.0 LEAGUE OVERVIEW

 Locked Players.
 Players who are dropped from a roster in the EFFL are locked until the following Mon 6:00:00 p.m.
 GMT 2016 for each given week.
 This means they cannot be acquired by any franchise until they have passed through the waiver process.
 A locked player cannot be requested until they are unlocked.
 Locked players can be viewed through the Reports > Players > Locked Players menu.

 A free agent is a player who is not currently on a fantasy roster either because that player was not drafted, has not been added to a roster, or has been released by his previous owner and cleared waivers.
 You can add a free agent player at any time between Wed 19:15:00 a.m.
-GMT until Mon Sep 12 6:00:00 p.m.
+GMT until Mon 10:00:00 p.m.
 GMT or the start of that player’s game, whichever occurs first.
-Free Agents dropped during the First Come, First Served period of waivers are locked for 24 hours.
+Free Agents dropped during the First Come, First Served period of waivers are locked until the next waivers.

 In order to establish a competitive and balanced EFFL, we use the experts at NFL.com to maintain a regularly updated list of players who cannot be dropped from your roster once they have been acquired.
 Players on this list are still eligible to be benched or traded, but not dropped or put on waivers.
 This feature promotes a fair game for all fantasy users by preventing actions that could compromise the integrity of the game.